Basic Pool Chemistry 101

 Adding calcium hardness to your water will help protect your pool walls and equipment in the long run.
 However, too much calcium can cause scaling and other issues.

-[NOTE: Calcium hardness should only be added once in the beginning of the season.
+[NOTE: Calcium hardness should only be added once in the beginning of the season if needed.
 Keep an eye on it throughout the year to make sure it stays within range.
 If the calcium in your water is high, you will have to dilute the water by draining it a tad and refill with fresh water.]

 How To Keep Your Water Balanced

-It’s important to keep your eye on your pH and alkalinity levels – at least once a week – by using a home test kit or test strips.
+It’s important to keep your eye on your pH and alkalinity levels – at least daily until you’ve gained a sense on how your pool works – by using a home test kit or test strips.

 To keep your pool balanced, you need to keep these chemicals on hand:

-If your pool is properly balanced at all times, it will make your pool’s sanitizer work more effectively – especially chlorine.
+If your pool is properly balanced at all times, it will make your pool’s sanitizer work more effectively.

 The most common form of pool sanitizer is chlorine, but there are others you can use, including: